 - The US has a substantial lead in the number of Hodgkin’s lymphoma clinical trials globally.
 France leads the major EU markets, while China has the top spot in Asia.

 - Clinical trial activity in the Hodgkin’s lymphoma space is dominated by completed trials.
 Takeda has the highest number of completed clinical trials for Hodgkin’s lymphoma, with 49 trials.

-- Takeda leads industry sponsors with by far the highest number of clinical trials for Hodgkin’s lymphoma, followed by Merck & Co.
+- Takeda leads industry sponsors with the highest number of clinical trials for Hodgkin’s lymphoma, followed by Bristol-Myers Squibb.

 7 KEY TAKEAWAYS